CupNoodles27/DRG-Tips-and-Tricks/README.md

 * During tritilyte events, hit your laser pointer while holding a bomb to drop it without it exploding.

-* A Huuli Hoarder will escape if you don't stay near it.
-It does not matter if you are damaging it.
+* A Huuli Hoarder will never escape if you stay near it, regardless of whether or not you are damaging it.
+The only way to not have it burrow when nobody is near it is to use a weapon that can consistently and continuously stun the Huuli, such as the minigun or the Hurricane.
+The stuns will prevent it from burrowing.

 * If an exploder starts to explode, it gives a 1.5x speed boost to other exploders within 4.5m.
 [Video](https://youtu.be/vw0c3KvOiPU) (explanation in description)